‘Jeremiah Johnson’ With Bill Simmons, Chris Ryan, and Bill’s Dad

 yeah that so you have that but you also i think like they

-I think people smelled so bad you could actually like hunt other people or chase down other people
+i think people smelled so bad you could actually like hunt other people or chase down other people.
+Smell them coming through a BO pass.

-Yeah, that's like the last level of BO.
+Yeah, like that's like the last level of BO.

 Anyone can say words.